-Please take time during the month of August to speak out against bills that claim to address surprise medical bills but in reality hand control to insurers and reduce patient access to independent physicians.
+Please take time ASAP to speak out against bills that claim to address surprise medical bills but in reality hand control to insurers and reduce patient access to independent physicians.
 Proponents of these dangerous bills are looking to sneak them into upcoming end of year spending bills.

 The good news is that most Americans already see through the smokescreen.
 As a recent survey reports: “eight in 10 Americans (81 percent) believe the responsibility for the costs associated with surprise billing lies with health insurance companies rather than hospitals and doctors.”
 Not to mention that insurance-company controlled “unsurprise bills” may be a significantly bigger problem than surprise bills, as disintermediator Dave Chase explains.